Coalition for Nurses in Advanced Practice

 Five Steps to Obtaining DPS and DEA Numbers

-Just like a physician, an APN who writes a prescription for a controlled substance in Texas must have a state controlled substances permit issued by the Texas Department of Public Safety (DPS) and a federal Drug Enforcement Agency (DEA) number.
-There are five steps each APN must complete before signing a prescription for a controlled substance.
+Just like a physician, an APRN who writes a prescription for a controlled substance in Texas must have a state controlled substances registration (CSR) issued by the Texas Department of Public Safety (DPS) and a federal Drug Enforcement Agency (DEA) number.
+There are five steps each APRN must complete before signing a prescription for a controlled substance.

-STEP 1 – APNs must have full authorization to practice as an APN from the BON.
-Those with Interim Approval are not eligible to prescribe controlled substances.
+STEP 1 – APRNs must be licensed to practice as an APRN from the Texas Board of Nursing (BON).
+Those with Interim Approval are not eligible to prescribe.

-STEP 2 -- The delegating physician must agree to delegate authority to prescribe controlled substances and affirm the agreement in the prescriptive authority protocol.
+STEP 2 -- The delegating physician must agree to delegate authority to prescribe controlled substances and affirm the agreement in the prescriptive authority agreement (PAA) or facility-based protocol.

-The protocol should reflect that the APN may prescribe controlled substances, what schedules of controlled substances may be prescribed, and any restrictions on that authority.
-By law, the APN has certain restrictions on prescribing controlled substances, and for clarity, these restrictions should be included in protocols.
-APNs are limited to prescribing:
+The PAA or protocol must reflect that the APRN may prescribe controlled substances, the schedules of controlled substances the APRN may prescribe, and any restrictions on that authority.
+By law, the APRN has certain restrictions on prescribing controlled substances, and for clarity, these restrictions should be included in the PAA or facility-based protocols.
+Most APRNs are limited to prescribing: